platformsh/platformsh-docs/guides/account/ssh-key.md

 ## Upload using the Web UI

-To upload the public key in the browser go to [your user account](https://marketplace.commerceguys.com/user) and click the SSH Keys tab.
+To upload the public key in the browser go to your [Platform.sh account](https://accounts.platform.sh/user) and click the SSH Keys tab.
 Name your key in the *Title* field, and paste the public key into the *Key* field.
 Your key will typically be found at `~/.ssh/id_rsa.pub` on Linux and Mac OS X machines.